Good for nonprofits, good for brokers.

 - Chambers of commerce, trade associations, or homeowners’ associations

-- Churches, or organizations whose main goal is to promote the specific teachings or beliefs of a specific religion or person
+- Churches, synagogues, temples, or organizations whose primary purpose is to promote the specific teachings or beliefs of a specific religion or person

-- Lockdown facilities, or facilities that hold people against their will
+- Lockdown / detainment facilities, or facilities whose primary purpose is to hold people against their will

 - Nonprofit developers that build with the intent to sell